rclone/rclone/docs/content/cache.md

 - `cache-workers`: _Configured value_ during confirmed playback or _1_ all the other times

 ### Known issues ###

+#### Mount and --dir-cache-time ####

+--dir-cache-time controls the first layer of directory caching which works at the mount layer.
+Being an independent caching mechanism from the `cache` backend, it will manage its own entries based on the configured time.

+To avoid getting in a scenario where dir cache has obsolete data and cache would have the correct one, try to set `--dir-cache-time` to a lower time than `--cache-info-age`.
+Default values are already configured in this way.

 #### Windows support - Experimental ####